PeeblyWeeb/PeeblyWeeb/README.md

-I write in python, lua & javascript and I occasionally do web development, recently in svelte.

-I keep most of my work private until I feel it is in a presentable or at the very least functional state, so you won't see too much here.
-If you're interested in seeing those projects, contact me with the details I've listed below.
+**I'm familiar with**:
+- Python, C#

+And capable of writing in:
+- Java, Typescript/Javascript, Lua/u

+While interested in learning:
+- C/C++, Rust(?)
+---

+**My code is mostly AI-free, when it isn't it is usually announced in a code comment**<br>
+<sub>it is still used for occasional research / guidance alongside traditional research</sub>

+---

+I prefer to write backend / developer facing systems rather than frontend, but I'm capable of doing both.

+I like to work privately, you won't see many massive projects public here unless I'm proud of them.
+If you're interested in seeing any of them, feel free to reach out about it.

+---

-Contact me, for any reason:
+Contact me, for any reason:<br>
+<sub>even for non-programming related inquiries!</sub>
 - [Discord (peeblyweeb)](https://discord.com/users/904032786854346795)
 - [Email (peebly+ghcontact@salamithecat.com)](mailto:peebly+ghcontact@salamithecat.com) - I don't check my emails often, consider using Discord instead.

-I'm free to collaborate on any projects, as long as they sound fun.